A way to bake and probably stop scrubbing your aluminum bakeware. Silicone Bakeware might be easier to use to bale your favorite cakes and cookies.

 - You won’t be able to use it near a hot flame

 - The warranty may not be as long as with a traditional piece of bakeware

 So now that we’ve gone over the pros and cons, what’s the verdict?
-The pros definitely seem to outweigh the cons here and because the bakeware is so easy to work with and very simple to clean up, it’s certainly worth investing in a piece or two so you can give them a good try.
+The pros definitely seem to outweigh the cons here, and because the bakeware is so easy to work with and very simple to clean up, it’s certainly worth investing in a piece or two so you can give them a good try.
 Start with an easy recipe first if you want to try them.
-You’ll find just as many options (size and shape-wise) in silicone as there is in traditional bakeware.
+You’ll find just as many options (size and shape-wise) in silicone as there are in traditional bakeware.